What Local Offices Can I Run for?

 County administered elections

-The red boxes in the image highlight a couple examples of upcoming local elections.
+The red boxes in the image highlight a couple of examples of upcoming local elections.
 On the site, you can click on the county’s name to visit the county election website.
-There, you can find a list of candidates, which is helpful information when deciding what office to run for (we’ll discuss this more in a later section).
+You can find a list of candidates there, which is helpful information when deciding what office to run for (we’ll discuss this later).
 You’ll also find voting information, ballot information, election dates, and election results.

 Some websites aren’t as helpful, though.
-In the screenshot below, you’ll see that New York’s Election Board website has information about upcoming election dates—which is awesome, of course, but it’s unclear what offices are up for election in 2021.
+In the screenshot below, you’ll see that New York’s Election Board website has information about upcoming election dates, but it’s unclear what offices are up for election in 2021.
 The 2021 political calendar offers information about important deadlines and election dates.
-There isn’t, however, any discussion about what’s on the ballot or what offices are being elected.
+There isn’t any discussion about what’s on the ballot or what offices are being elected.

 New York State Board of Elections